 myFICO.com Has Real FICO Credit Scores

 MyFICO.com is run my the Fair Isaac Corporation, the creator of the FICO credit score.
-When you sign up for Score Watch, myFICO.com gives you your official FICO score as reported by Equifax.
+When you sign up for Score Watch, myFICO.com gives you your official FICO score based on your credit file at Equifax.
 Freecreditreport.com does not give you a FICO credit score.
 Instead, it gives you something it calls the Experian Credit Score.
-The problem is that creditors don’t use the Experian Credit Score to evaluate your credit; they use the official FICO Credit Score.
+The problem is that creditors don’t use the Experian Credit Score to evaluate your credit; they typically use the official FICO Credit Score.

 Should you choose to discontinue your membership for any reason before expiration of the then applicable membership term for which you have paid, you may cancel your membership and terminate further billing by calling the toll-free number listed on this Web Site, or by calling 1-877-481-6826.

 And who wants to have to call to cancel a membership?
 When you call, the freecreditreport.com representative will then try to persuade you to keep the Triple Advantage Credit Monitoring service, even offering to lower the price below $10.
 When we canceled our membership, it took me about 30 minutes, including the time to find out how to cancel and telling the representative we didn’t want the service at a lower price.